vketteni/gemini-cli-adapter/README.md

 ### 🏆 **Current Contributors**

-Thanks to these amazing people who are building the future of agentic CLI tooling:
+Thanks to these amazing people who are helping build better agentic CLI experiences:

 <!-- Contributors will be auto-generated -->